WangHewei16/MFCSNet-for-Measure-Musical-Influence/README.md

 ## Table
-The results Tables are stored in the folder ./Tables/.
+The results tables are stored in the folder ./Tables/.
 * `Table1.png`:
 * `Table2.png`:
 * `Table3.png`: